 Equity method investments are equity securities in entities that we do not control but over which we have the ability to exercise significant influence.
 These investments are accounted for under the equity method of accounting in accordance with ASC 323, Investments - Equity Method and Joint Ventures (see Note J hereof).
 Equity method investments are measured at cost minus impairment, if any, plus or minus our share of an investee's income or loss, and adjustments based on the investees observable price transactions, if any.
 Our proportionate share of the income or loss from equity method investments is recognized on a one-quarter lag.
 When our carrying value in an equity method investment is reduced to zero, no further losses are recorded in our financial statements unless we guaranteed obligations of the investee company or have committed additional funding.
 When the investee company subsequently reports income, we will not record our share of such income until it equals the amount of our share of losses not previously recognized.
-In the event the equity method investments, the difference between sales proceeds and the carrying amount of the equity investment is recognized in profit or loss.
-In determining whether an equity method investment is impaired, we take into consideration a variety of factors including the operating and financial performance of the investee; but investee's future business plans and projections, discussions with the investee's management, and our intent and ability to hold the investment until it recovers in value.
-Accordingly, we make assumptions and estimates in assessing whether an impairment has occurred and if, in the future, our assumptions and estimates made in assessing the fair value of these investments change, this could result in a material decrease in the carrying value of the investment.
-This would cause us to write-down the carrying value of the investment and could have a material adverse effect on our results of operations in the period the impairment charge is take
+In the event the equity method investee enters into an observable price transaction, we will increase or decrease the carrying value in our equity method investment based on the transaction price.
+Upon sale of equity method investments, the difference between sales proceeds and the carrying amount of the equity investment is recognized in profit or loss.
+In determining whether an equity method investment is impaired, we take into consideration a variety of factors including the operating and financial performance of the investee, the investee's future business plans and projections, discussions with the investee's management, and our intent and ability to hold the investment until it recovers in value.
+Accordingly, we make assumptions and estimates in assessing whether an impairment has occurred and if, in the future, our assumptions and estimates made in assessing the fair value of these investments change, this could result in a material decrease in the carrying value of the inves